moneymanagerex/android-money-manager-ex/docs/usermanual/add_transaction.md

 If you want to edit, delete or modify a transaction was a transaction hold over the desired transaction.
 Then it will open a context menu with the possible operations.

-## Transaction status
-- **Unreconciled** Transactions: means that transactions have not been verified with the statement from the financial institution.
-- **Reconciled** Transactions: A transaction can be considered reconciled when the details of the transaction match that from the financial institution.
-- **Void** transaction: this transaction has no effect on account balance.
-Is only used as placeholder
-- **Follow up** transaction: special type of unreconciled transaction marked for future follow up
-- **Duplicate** transaction:  duplicate transaction